TAl-Omar/Reading-Notes/Read 04a.md

 -----------------------
-If your intrested to read more, please click on the following link [JAVASCRIPT & JQUERY - Jon Duckett](https://www.amazon.com/JavaScript-JQuery-Interactive-Front-End-Development/dp/1118531647)
+If you are intrested to read more, please click on the following link [JAVASCRIPT & JQUERY - Jon Duckett](https://www.amazon.com/JavaScript-JQuery-Interactive-Front-End-Development/dp/1118531647)